-Who really wants to waste ammo killing a squirrel when you can use a slingshot?
+Who really wants to waste ammo hunting squirrels when you can use a slingshot?
 Whatever your age, you’ve probably had the urge to kill a squirrel using a slingshot.
-However, in a real survival situation, you will need to be at your best to kill small game like a squirrel.
+However, in a real survival situation, you will need to be at your best to hunt small game like a squirrel.
 Carrying a slingshot will give you a reliable hunting weapon that you can use to hunt food provided you’re able to use it.

 To most people, a slingshot is nothing more than a kid’s toy.
 Only real survivalist can recognize and understand a slingshot as a formidable hunting tool.
 However, when in a survival situation, a slingshot will always come in handy.
 It is a much easier and convenient option in your pocket rather than a firearm that is heavier.

 Slingshots are light and can be hung on your neck or placed in your pocket without weighing you down.
 They are an ideal weapon when hiking or doing something rigorous that does not require some extra weight on you.

 Hunting squirrels with a slingshot for survival

 Slingshots are the best weapons when hunting squirrels that tend to get scared by the slightest of noises.
 They are stealthier and quiet than guns allowing you to shoot games nearby without scaring them.
 Squirrels are easy to spot as they raise their heads to scout the area.
 Here are simple steps on how to hunt squirrels with a slingshot.